Tic-Tac-Toe was too easy …

 Ultimate Tic-tac-toe

-Ultimate tic-tac-toe is a board game composed of nine tic-tac-toe boards arranged in a 3 × 3 grid.
-Players take turns playing in the smaller tic-tac-toe boards until one of them wins in the larger tic-tac-toe board.
+Ultimate Tic-Tac-Toe is a board game made up of nine regular Tic-Tac-Toe boards arranged in a 3 × 3 grid.
+Players alternate turns, placing their marks on the smaller boards, aiming to win on the larger, overall board.

-Once a local board is won by a player or it is filled completely, no more moves may be played in that board.
-If a player is sent to such a board, then that player may play in any other board.
+Once a local board is either won or completely filled, it becomes closed for further play.
+If a player is sent to such a board, they may choose to play in any other available board.

 Monte Carlo Tree Search